theupdateframework/pep-on-pypi-with-tuf/README.rst

 keys stored on PyPI.
 Distributions uploaded by developers are signed by PyPI and immediately available for download.
 A possible future extension to this PEP, discussed in Appendix B, proposes the maximum security model and allows a developer to sign for his/her project.
-Developer keys are not stored online: therefore, projects are safe from PyPI compromises.
+Developer keys are not stored on the PyPI
+infrastructure: therefore, projects are safe from PyPI compromises.

 The minimum security model requires no action from a developer and protects against malicious CDNs [19]_ and public mirrors.
-To support continuous delivery of uploaded packages, PyPI signs for projects with an online key.
+To support continuous delivery of uploaded packages, PyPI signs for projects with an on-pypi key.
 This level of security prevents projects from being accidentally or deliberately tampered with by a mirror or a CDN because the mirror or CDN will not have any of the keys required to sign for projects.
-However, it does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored online.
+However, it does not protect projects from attackers who have compromised PyPI, since attackers can manipulate TUF metadata using the keys stored on PyPI infrastructure.

-This PEP proposes that the *bins* role (and its delegated roles) sign for all PyPI projects with an online key.
-The *targets* role, which only signs with an offline key, MUST delegate all PyPI projects to the *bins* role.
-This means that when a package manager such as pip (i.e., using TUF) downloads a distribution from a project on PyPI, it will consult the *bins* role about the TUF metadata for the project.
-If no bin roles delegated by *bins* specify the project's distribution, then the project is considered to be non-existent on PyPI.
+This PEP proposes that the *pypi-signed* role (and its delegated roles) sign for all PyPI projects with an on-pypi key.
+The *targets* role, which only signs with an off-pypi key, MUST delegate all PyPI projects to the *pypi-signed* role.
+This means that when a package manager such as pip (i.e., using TUF) downloads a distribution from a project on PyPI, it will consult the *pypi-signed* role about the TUF metadata for the project.
+If no bin roles delegated by *pypi-signed* specify the project's distribution, then the project is considered to be non-existent on PyPI.

 Metadata Expiry Times